 How to make a booking

 We would prefer that you book online in advance via our website.
-This will guarantee space on your chosen train and allow us to allocate your booking to a specific compartment in advance.
+This will guarantee space on your chosen train.

 We will try to accommodate people who just turn up on the day but we cannot guarantee availability.

 If you have any special requirements or questions about making a booking then please use the booking/tickets option of our contact us form or phone us on 01525 373888.

 Our normal ticket prices will be in operation.

 We will continue to offer 'carer goes free' but all other complimentary or special offers remain suspended, apart from member tickets as noted below.

 As previously announced members will be able to travel free of charge on THREE separate occasions during the main season.
 However, it will be necessary to pre-book.
 We will be unable to guarantee members can travel if they have not made a reservation in advance.